dzklip/RubberDucky/README.md

 # RubberDucky
 It's much better than a Raft because it is cute — and easy to understand

-Rubber Ducky is a system that reliably replicates activity across a large number of servers.
+Rubber Ducky is a system that reliably replicates activity across a large number of servers despite the possibility of server failure.
 It enhances a Client-Server application by enabling the replication of state across all servers.

 It is important to understand that Rubber Ducky (and Raft, etc.) enables multiple "replicated" or "synchronized" Servers.
 Rubber Ducky does not enable a "distributed" multi-Server system.
 A Rubber Ducky system should have approximately the same throughput as the single-Server system it replaces, though it will certainly have greater latency.
 What Rubber Ducky can add is reliability and enhanced persistence.

+It is also important to understand that as we will describe it, Rubber Ducky (and Raft, etc.) do require that most (more than half) of the Servers remain available or else no requests will be processed.
+Rubber Ducky does guarantee that if most of the servers are unavailable then no Requests will be processed.

 ## Rubber Ducky :: Raft :: Paxos